Between epistemic ethics and digital algorithms

 References

-Santana-Soriano, E. (2024).
-Inteligencia artificial, cibermundo y educación: reflexiones ontológicas, epistemológicas y éticas desde una perspectiva sistémico-materialista [Tesis doctoral].
-Universidad del País Vasco.
-España.
+Santana-Soriano, Esteban (2024), Inteligencia artificial, cibermundo y educación: reflexiones ontológicas, epistemológicas y éticas desde una perspectiva sistémico-materialista.
+Tesis doctoral, Universidad del País Vasco, España.

 Creative Commons License